Amirabbas-MHR/tele_sticker_pack/README.md

 # Telegram sticker pack creator

 ## Introduction
-tele-sticker-pack is a Python library that allows you to easily create and upload sticker packs to Telegram using the Telegram Bot API.
+tele-sticker-pack is a small Python project that allows you to easily create and upload sticker packs to Telegram using the Telegram Bot API.
 With just a few simple steps, you can transform a collection of images from your local machine into a personalized sticker pack.

 ## Getting Started
 Before using tele-sticker-pack, make sure to perform the following steps in the Telegram app: